 Online Class: The class is conducted completely through the internet using Blackboard or other learning platform.
-The student will attend at least one mandatory proctored test, usually the mid-term or final, at a specified campus.
+All online courses at CTC require students to attend at least one proctored event in the presence of the instructor in a traditional classroom or in a monitored, restricted online environment.